MohitGarg1234/spotify-clone/README.md

 # Spotify Clone : A clone to Spotify Music.
-A basic Clone to Spotify made using Spotify API to fetch user data.
+A basic Clone to Spotify made using Spotify API which fetches data and show.
 ## Tech Stack
 ```
 ReactJS